 A former U.S. Marine Corps captain, Jared Walsh is a seasoned military trial lawyer with over a dozen successful jury verdicts.
-He is an associate in the firm’s Litigation practice group.
+He is a senior associate in the firm’s Litigation practice group.
 Jared is familiar with all aspects of litigation having clerked for a federal magistrate judge, federal district judge, and a panel of judges from the U.S. Court of Appeals for the Seventh Circuit.

 Services and Industries

 - White-Collar Criminal Defense and Government Investigations

 - Consumer Products and Services

 - Saint Louis University School of Law (J.D., 2011)